 JOHANNA DE LOS SANTOS has been the Executive Director of Art Start since July of 2007.
-Prior to joining the Art Start family, she spent years revolutionizing the indie film industry’s release platform by pioneering the “Social Outreach Campaign” for two major motion picture film releases, Favela Rising (2005) and The Hip Hop Project (2007), taking conscious, independent film on nationwide tours through under-served communities, homeless shelters and juvenile detention facilities as a part of their distributor’s traditional release campaign.
+Prior to joining the Art Start family, she spent years as Social Impact Director for two major motion picture film releases, Favela Rising (2005) and The Hip Hop Project (2007), taking conscious, independent film on nationwide tours through marginalized communities, transitional housing residences, and detention facilities as a part of their distributor’s traditional release campaign.
 From 2003-2005, Johanna served as Manager of Community Partnerships for the New York International Latino Film Festival and holds three years of corporate business planning expertise from the multinational Briggs & Stratton Corporation.

 SHANÉE SMITH, recent Master of Science in Social Work graduate Columbia University, is a vivacious agent of social change committed to combatting the invisibility, misrepresentation, and suppression of young people of color through the arts.
 As a social worker for Day One, an organization committed to addressing the issue of teen dating violence in NYC, as well as a teaching artist for the Homeless Youth Outreach Program at Art Start, Shanée has explored ways of introducing and infusing contemporary social issues into her scope of work.
 In doing so, Shanée has worked to encourage participants to identify the ways in which art, in it's many forms, can be used as a tool of healing, storytelling, resistance, and power within and between communities.